-- 7.1 There are currently no housing benefit cases over £10,000 for which Cabinet's approval for write off is sought. - 7.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: There is one case under £100 amounting to £91.37 which is uneconomical to collect.
-There is one case between £100 and £1000 amounting to £541.36 where the debtor has absconded.
-There are no cases under £10,000. - 7.3 For all outstanding benefit overpayment debt, the council takes the recovery action outlined in the bullet points below: - An invoice is issued giving 14 days to make payment, or to contact the council. - If payment is not received a first Reminder is issued, followed by a second reminder two to three weeks later. - If payment is not received a 'CIS' (DWP database) check is carried out to assess if a deduction from benefit or an attachment of earnings is appropriate.
-If neither of these options is suitable the account is sent to an external collection team with no cost to the Council.
-However, they have no powers to enforce the debt at this stage only to collect it. - If the cases are returned, each case is checked and a decision is made as to whether it is appropriate to start legal proceedings in the County Court. - If judgement is obtained in the County Court, the following enforcement options are available to consider: - 1.
+- 7.1 There are currently no housing benefit cases over £10,000 for which Cabinet's approval for write off is sought. - 7.2 The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: There are three cases under £100 amounting to £82.47.
+Two cases are uneconomical to collect (£0.47) and one case has a debt relief order (£82.00).
+There is one case between £100 and £1000 amounting to £245.14 where the amount is uneconomical to collect.
+There are two cases under £10,000 amounting to £9.296.69 which are insolvent. - 7.3 For all outstanding benefit overpayment debt, the council takes the recovery action outlined in the bullet points below: - An invoice is issued giving 14 days to make payment, or to contact the council. - If payment is not received a first Reminder is issued, followed by a second reminder two to three weeks later. - If judgement is obtained in the County Court, the following enforcement options are available to consider: - 1.
 Warrants of Control (the use of County Court Bailiff, or High Court Sheriff) - 2.
 Third Party Debt Orders (Utilises the customer's bank account to extract payment) - 3.
 Charging Order (the debt is secured on the customer's house) - 4.
 Insolvency (petition for bankruptcy)